 Its flavor is more fibrous and bitter than banana meat, according to an article in the Business Insider.

-It is common to consume the baked or fried banana peel, although another way to go unnoticed is to include it in shakes.
+Consuming baked or fried banana peel(this is very common), another way to go unnoticed is to include it in shakes.
 To do this, you can try to boil it to make it less hard.

 And, although it still seems strange, reasons to eat the skin of this fruit are not lacking.